 Our annual goodwill impairment test is performed at the reporting unit level.
-As of December 31, 2018 and 2017, our reporting units are the same as our operating segments.
-We test goodwill for possible impairment by first determining the fair value of the related reporting unit and comparing this value to the recorded net assets of the reporting unit, including goodwill.
+As of December 31, 2019 and 2018, our reporting units are the same as our operating segments.
+We generally test goodwill for possible impairment first by performing a qualitative assessment to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying value.
+If a qualitative assessment is not used, or if the qualitative assessment is not conclusive, a quantitative impairment test is performed.
+If a quantitative test is performed, we first determine the fair value of the related reporting unit and comparing this value to the recorded net assets of the reporting unit, including goodwill.
 The fair value of our reporting units is determined using an income approach based on discounted cash flow models.
 In the event the recorded net assets of the reporting unit exceed the estimated fair value of such assets, we perform a second step to measure the amount of the impairment, which is equal to the amount by which the recorded goodwill exceeds the implied fair value of the goodwill after assessing the fair value of each of the assets and liabilities within the reporting unit.
-We have determined that no impairment has occurred at December 31, 2018, 2017, and 2016 based upon a set of assumptions regarding discounted future cash flows, which represent our best estimate of future performance at this time.
+Based on our annual impairment assessment, no impairments of goodwill were identified for the years ended December 31, 2019, 2018, and 2017.